 - An explanation of the reduction in principal adverse impacts achieved of the actions taken during the reference period.

-6. Adherence to international standards
+6. References to international standards

-Within this element the FMP needs to disclose information on the adherence to responsible business conduct codes and internationally recognised standards for due diligence and reporting and, when applicable, to which extend the FMP and its activities are aligned with the objectives in the Paris Agreement.
+Within this element the FMP needs to disclose information on the adherence to responsible business conduct codes and internationally recognized standards for due diligence and reporting and, when applicable, to which extend the FMP and its activities are aligned with the objectives in the Paris Agreement.

 7. Historical Comparison